HasanRaisan/HasanRaisan/README.md

 I'm a passionate Full-Stack developer.

-I'm actively working on one project, and you can find all of them here on my GitHub.
+I'm actively working on projects, and you can find all of them here on my GitHub.

 ---

 ## 🎯 Goals

 - 💼 Get a job opportunity or a training program in software development.
-- 🚀 Continue improving my front-end and web development skills.

 ---

 ## 📫 Contact